nathanleiby/bevy-jam-4/DESIGN.md

 maybe interesting physics applies to objects in env, rather than goo? so you could shepherd push a ball into a trampoline to shoot it into the "goal"

 idea: temporary buffs, like N seconds of invincibility (plow through destruction orbs!), increased speed, etc

+--

+some "wind" would be cool to keep the environment a bit more lively. should spawn purple Goo from various directions to make it more interesting. periodic "Goo Storm" warning that spawns a bunch of goo in increases the wind?? so you have to make it through that.